GUIDE

 Trust your gut.
 If something feels off, call your pediatrician — that's what they're there for.
 Having a feeding log to share with them makes the conversation a lot easier.

-tinylog feeding log screen showing daily feeding totals and history
+Tinylog feeding log screen showing daily feeding totals and history

-Wondering if baby is eating enough? tinylog takes the guesswork out.
+Wondering if baby is eating enough?
+Tinylog takes the guesswork out.

 Log each feeding in a few taps and watch your daily totals add up in real time.
 No mental math, no forgotten feeds — just open the app and see exactly how the day is going.